sarahgartenmann/Coursera_Getting_and_Cleaning_Data_AssignmentWeek4/CodeBook.md

 - Extraction of mean and standard deviation for each measurement
 - Naming activities with descriptive activity names
 - Adding appropriate labels
-- Generating a second, indepedent dataset containing average of each variable for each activity performed by each subject
+- Generating a second, independent tidy dataset containing average of each variable for each activity performed by each subject
 - Writing data to text file

 3. About the raw data